perklun/xyzreader/README.md

 Description
 ----
-This is an Android app to demostrate Material Design elements.
-The app is an article reader.
+This is an Android app to demonstrate Material Design elements.
+The app is an article reader for both phone and tablet.

 Technical Details
 ----